UPDATE: Here are the Destinations that will be Welcoming International Travellers Again

 6. Central America

 We’re expanding!
-We will now also be selling travel to Central America.
+We are now selling travel to Central America in addition to the South Pacific, Asia and Africa.
 Here are the countries that will be opening:

-- Panama will be welcoming international visitors on 23 August 2020
+- Belize will be welcoming international visitors on 01 October 2020!

-Out of our Africa vacations, here are the countries that will be accepting international visitors:
+Out of our Africa vacations, here are the countries that have begun accepting international visitors:

-- Kenya will be welcoming international visitors 01 August 2020!
+- Kenya began welcoming international visitors on 01 August 2020!

-- Rwanda will be welcoming international visitors 01 August 2020!
+- Rwanda began welcoming international visitors on 01 August 2020!

 We plan to update this post once more information becomes available on the opening of any of the destinations we sell.

-We hope everyone is keeping well and safe and we look forward to helping you plan epic travels once again – you can still contact us for 2021 pricing or to put together a vacation itinerary for you.
+We hope everyone is keeping well and safe and we look forward to helping you plan epic travels once again – you can still contact us for 2021 pricing or to have one of our Destination Experts put together a vacation itinerary for you.